 Water in Winter is important for birds.
 But, keeping water for your birds is tricky.
 In no time it turns to ice unless you purchase a water heater.
-Ome most often used for a bird bath.
-Last year I purchased two very large dog water bowls.
-The type used for a big dog and made of a soft plastic.
-I fill one and when it turned to ice I turn it over and fill the second one.
+One most often used for a bird bath.
+Last year I purchased two large dog water bowls.
+The type used for a big dog and made of soft plastic.
+Fill one 3/4 of the way and when it turned to ice I turn it over and fill the second one the same way.
 The ice slides out of the first one and I'm ready to go.
 I do my water changing in the morning when the birds are around and active.

 Bird watching is the second favourite hobby in the world - only second to gardening.
 So put your feeders, houses and pie pans near a window.
 Grab a cup of tea and a chair and watch the birds of Winter.

 Ever since Judy Garland sang 'Over the Rainbow' Bluebirds have been a part of our lives.
 Just think about having one on your shoulder.
-This sweet bird is a back yard favourite all across America.
-There are three type: The Eastern Bluebird, the Western Bluebird and the Mountian Bluebird.
+This sweet bird is a back yard favorite all across America.
+There are three type: The Eastern Bluebird, the Western Bluebird and the Mountain Bluebird.

 From Florida, all the way up the East coast and West to the Rockies, Eastern Bluebirds are found year round.
 They are the state bird of New York and Missouri.
 Bring them to your backyard and adding more is easy with a little help.

-Durning the Spring and Summer Bluebird will eat insects, spider, worms, berries, lizards, tree frogs and fruit.
+During the Spring and Summer Bluebirds will eat insects, spider, worms, berries, lizards, tree frogs and fruit.
 Water is important as Bluebirds love to have a drink and take baths.
 Add a bird bath to your yard or a shallow dishpan filled with water and placed in a warm sunny spot.